Stumpons are non-conservative traveling waves of the Camassa-Holm equation: Traveling waves of the Camassa--Holm equation

 \subsection{Peakons}

 The name \textit{peakon} comes from the \textit{peaked} crest or trough of these \textit{soliton} solutions of the Camassa--Holm equation.
 One of the appealing features of the peakons are their explicit formulas, which are a nice exception among the general traveling waves, and which allow for exact computations of associated quantities.
+An important attribute of the peakons is orbital stability, both in the decaying \cite{ConStr2000} and periodic \cite{Lenells2004} cases; that is, their shape is stable under small perturbations, which allows for the detection of these distinctive wave profiles.
 Another interesting property of peakons is that they can be combined to obtain multi-peakon solutions, for which the dynamics can be described by a system of ordinary differential equations: see \cite{Camassa2003} for a Hamiltonian system formulation, and \cite{HolRay2007MP} for a global-in-time Lagrangian formulation.
 In fact, energy-preserving multi-peakon solutions are examples of completely integrable systems, cf.\ \cite{EckKos2014,EckKos2018}.

 Below we will present the peakon solutions both on the full line and in the periodic case.